amreldib10/Agile-Jira-Task/README.md

 ## Estimating How Many Story Points Can My Team Achieve Per Sprint

 The 1st sprint is estimated to achieve 45 story points.
 The 2nd sprint is estimated to achieve 60 story points.
+These will be achievable for a 4-weeks sprint.